prachitui/Music_Source_Separation/README.md

  of a particular source type , then masking that particular band out.
 In computer vision U-Nets have been used for a while for Image Segmentation problems , but not much work has been done on U-Nets being used for audio datasets .
 Since in a way thinking about source separation problem , I segmented the different frequency bands of the audio sample , hence I felt that U-Nets could be potentially useful for source separation problem too.
+So I decided to give my own novel and naive innovation an attempt .

  ## Result
  Here is the result I [achieved](https://github.com/prachitui/Musical_Instrument_Separation/blob/main/Results_MIS.wav).